Petr Kien

-Peter Kien (1 January 1919, in Varnsdorf, Czechoslovakia – October 1944, in Auschwitz, Nazi Germany) was a Jewish artist and poet active at the Theresienstadt concentration camp.
+Peter Kien (1 January 1919 – October 1944) was a Jewish artist and poet.
+He was active at the Theresienstadt concentration camp.

-He died at the age of twenty-five.

-Education
+Life and career

-The name of Franz Peter Kien, a prominent figure among many outstanding artists imprisoned in the Terezín (Theresienstadt) ghetto during World War II, is usually associated with the opera The Emperor of Atlantis by Viktor Ullmann.
+Kien was born on 1 January 1919 in Varnsdorf, Czechoslovakia.
+The name of Franz Peter Kien, a prominent figure among artists imprisoned in Terezín – Theresienstadt Ghetto during World War II, is usually associated with the opera The Emperor of Atlantis by Viktor Ullmann.
 In addition to the libretto of that opera, Kien left significant artwork, poetry, and plays.

 Kien spent his first 10 years in Varnsdorf, an industrial town near the Czech-German border.
 During the financial crisis his family moved to Brno.
 In 1936, Kien graduated with honors from a German high school.
 The certificate contains special notes on his remarkable skills in writing and drawing.
-The same year, Kien enrolled in Prof. Willy Novak’s class at the Academy of Fine Arts in Prague and in the graphic design school Officina Pragensis under Prof. Hugo Steiner-Prag.
+The same year, Kien enrolled in Prof. Willy Novak's class at the Academy of Fine Arts in Prague and in the graphic design school Officina Pragensis under Prof. Hugo Steiner-Prag.